senzhaocode/ScaR/README.md

               --input /reference \
               --output output
   ```
+  * "perl /ScaR/select_read.pl" - the running path of ScaR in docker image (keep it as this path and never make changes)
   * "/input_data_path/examples" - set the full path of input directory (it contains both raw reads and scaffold sequence files).
 Users need to define a new path for their own data.
   * "input/raw_1.fastq" - set the path of the R1 reads file in the input directory (relative path referring to input directory /input_data_path/examples).
 Users need to define file name of their own raw R1 reads.
   * "input/raw_2.fastq" - set the path of the R2 reads file in the input directory (relative path referring to input directory /input_data_path/examples).
 Users need to define file name of their own raw R2 reads.